 Each of the above can lead to health issues, missed opportunities for your child, and missed work for you the parent.

 Easy, Quick Sanitizing.
 As a busy parent, you may not have time for a full fledged detailing and sanitizing every day.
 So what Germz Be Gone recommends as an affordable solution is to make a small spray bottle of good old vinegar (6% acid if you can find it).
-Set the spray bottle on mist, and each time you take your child out of her car seat, quickly mist the car seat’s buckles, straps, and fabric.
+Set the spray bottle on mist, and each time you take your child out of her car seat, quickly mist the car seat’s fabric being careful not to spray the buckles or straps.
 The smell will go away after a few minutes (usually before you get back in the car) and the vinegar will kill most germs without harmful side effects.

 When it’s time for a thorough car seat cleaning, detailing and sanitizing, call Germz Be Gone.